-- a.
-A Public Health Problems - i.
+a.
+Class A - Public Health Problems

+- i.
 POTW projects or other projects required to alleviate public health problems where the County Board of Supervisors, City Council, or the County Health Officer has certified that a health problem exists, and where a State or Regional Water Board has (1) adopted a prohibition for elimination of discharges and such prohibition has been approved by the State Water Board, (2) approved a local moratorium prohibiting the construction of new systems, or (3) adopted a cease and desist order; or - ii.
-Nonpoint source, storm water drainage pollution, and estuary enhancement projects required to comply with prohibitions, postings, limitations, or warnings that have been imposed by responsible health authorities, and where the State or Regional Water Board has concurred with the findings of the health authority and has established a time schedule for correction or elimination of the threat to public health. - b.
-B Pollution of Impaired Water Bodies Projects to address impairments of CWA 303(d) listed water bodies. - c.
-C Compliance with requirements or Water Recycling Projects - Projects necessary to comply with WDRs or other regulatory requirements formally imposed by the State Water Board or Regional Water Board, or projects necessary for correction of threatened violations of existing or proposed WDRs; or
+Nonpoint source, storm water drainage pollution, and estuary enhancement projects required to comply with prohibitions, postings, limitations, or warnings that have been imposed by responsible health authorities, and where the State or Regional Water Board has concurred with the findings of the health authority and has established a time schedule for correction or elimination of the threat to public health.

+- b.
+Class B Pollution of Impaired Water Bodies Projects to address impairments of CWA 303(d) listed water bodies. - c.
+Class C Compliance with requirements or Water Recycling Projects i.
+Projects necessary to comply with WDRs or other regulatory - Projects necessary to comply with WDRs or other regulatory requirements formally imposed by the State Water Board or Regional Water Board, or projects necessary for correction of threatened violations of existing or proposed WDRs; or - ii.
-- ii.
 Projects that provide for treatment and delivery of municipal wastewater or groundwater contaminated due to human activity, for uses that will offset or augment state and local water supplies or projects that are necessary to meet state policy regarding recycled water. - d.
-D Projects Serving as Preventative Measures against additional Water Quality Degradation for Impaired or Unimpaired Water Bodies Projects to control discharges to impaired or unimpaired waters, where correction of such discharges may, or may not, be required through formally adopted WDRs.
+Class D Projects Serving as Preventative Measures Against Additional Water Quality Degradation for Impaired or Unimpaired Water Bodies Projects to control discharges to impaired or unimpaired waters, where correction of such discharges may, or may not, be required through formally adopted WDRs.
 This class includes projects to provide additional wastewater treatment capacity. - e.
-E Other Projects Projects not included in any of the other priority classes.
+Class E Other Projects Projects not included in any of the other priority classes.